rugi252126/ROS_TicTacToe/README.md

 ## 2.4 uDev Rules
-Since the arduino microcontroller is connected via USB of ARM board computer, we have to defined and enabled the USB used by arduino microcontroller.
+Since the arduino microcontroller is connected via USB of the ARM board computer, we have to defined and enabled the USB port used by arduino microcontroller.
 It can be done in different ways.
-Below I show you two methods.
+Below I'll show you two methods.
 1. First method, it needs to be done manually everytime the ARM board computer is power-up.
 - Open the terminal
 - Plug-in your microcontroller USB to ARM board computer USB port